denoland/fresh/docs/getting-started/running-locally.md

+---
+description: |
+  To start a fresh project, just run `deno task start`.
+This will start the project with default permission flags, in watch mode.
+---

 The next step after scaffolding out a new project, is to actually start it.
 To do this you can just `deno task start`.